Vincent Illuzzi: Search and rescue

-In 2013, a State search and rescue coordinator was named.
-Today there exists within the Vermont State Police a dedicated Search and Rescue Team which coordinates with the of Fish & Wildlife Department of Fish & Wildlife and other local and regional private and municipal rescue services.
+In 2013, a state search and rescue coordinator was named.
+Today there exists within the Vermont State Police a dedicated Search and Rescue Team which coordinates with the Department of Fish & Wildlife and other local and regional private and municipal rescue services.

 Resolutions

 Illuzzi was also instrumental in using the March 2012 meeting to honor former State Senator Robert Gannett in what would turn out to be his last public appearance.
 State Representative Sarah Edwards read the Senate Concurrent Resolution honoring Gannett.

 In 1992, Illuzzi authored what became a Joint Resolution ordering that the new Addison County courthouse in Middlebury, Vermont be named the Judge Frank Mahady Courthouse.

 Illuzzi led the effort to name the courthouse in Chittenden County after Judge Edward Costello, who served as chief trial judge from 1967 to 1980.
-The resolution is quoted as stating that "...during all of those years, Judge Costello was known as a fair, efficient and impartial judge…"
+The resolution is quoted as stating that "...during all of those years, Judge Costello was known as a fair, efficient and impartial judge..."

-During his tenure in the Senate, Illuzzi either led or otherwise guided the effort to rename a number of other State facilities, including: the Asa Bloomer State Office Building in Rutland; the Robert H. Wood, Jr. Criminal Justice and Fire Service Training Center of Vermont in Pittsford; the Edgar M. Weed State Fish Hatchery in Grand Isle; the John J. Zampieri State Office Building in Burlington; the Emory A. Hebard State Office Building and the adjacent Warren "Jersey" Drown Parking Facility in Newport.
+During his tenure in the Senate, Illuzzi either led or otherwise guided the effort to rename a number of other State facilities, including: the Asa Bloomer State Office Building in Rutland; the Robert H. Wood Jr. Criminal Justice and Fire Service Training Center of Vermont in Pittsford; the Edgar M. Weed State Fish Hatchery in Grand Isle; the John J. Zampieri State Office Building in Burlington; the Emory A. Hebard State Office Building and the adjacent Warren "Jersey" Drown Parking Facility in Newport.